kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

   - Node port traffic from anywhere
   - Kubelet traffic from other cluster nodes

-When the flag `OpenStackCluster.spec.allowAllInClusterTraffic` is set to `true`, the rules for the managed security groups permit all traffic between cluster nodes on all ports and protocols (API server and node port traffic is still permitted from anywhere, as with the default rules).
+When the flag `OpenStackCluster.spec.managedSecurityGroups.allowAllInClusterTraffic` is set to `true`, the rules for the managed security groups permit all traffic between cluster nodes on all ports and protocols (API server and node port traffic is still permitted from anywhere, as with the default rules).